melonproject-archive/melon-website/_docs/ecosystem.md

 Melon can integrate nicely at a smart contract level with many other decentralized finance protocols.
 Currently, it is integrated with 3 decentralized exchanges protocols.
 In the future, we envision many more DeFi integrations.
 If you’re keen to integrate a DeFi protocol with Melon, don’t hesitate to propose an MIP or MFP.

-Melon asset managers are able to trade on the following decentralized exchanges through an aggregated orderbook):
+Melon asset managers are able to trade on the following decentralized exchanges through an aggregated orderbook:

-{% include image.html img="oasis-logo.png" alt="Oasis Dex logo" %}
-- OasisDex
-{% include image.html img="ox-logo.png" alt="Ox logo" %}
-- 0x
-{% include image.html img="kybernetwork-logo.png" alt="Kyber Network logo" %}
+{% include protocols.html %}
-- Kyber Network